petekaik/LG-WebOS-webcam-app/README.md

 3. Launch the app from the TV's application menu.

 ## License
-This project is licensed under the Apache License 2.0.
+- This project is licensed under the Unlicense
+- WebOS components/libraries are licensed under the Apache License 2.0.